 Expulsion may be the result of a single severe school rule violation or the result of a number of smaller rule violations.
-Any student expelled for the remainder of a semester may receive no credit for 18 week classes taken during that semester.
 Expulsion may be held in abeyance and/or can be in effect for up to eighty (80) days at the discretion of the Superintendent.
 A student may remain suspended pending the outcome of expulsion proceedings.
 Any expulsion imposed begins when the out of school suspension days expire.
 If a student is provided an alternative educational setting (i.e Grad Point, Home Instruction) in lieu of expulsion by the Superintendent, the student is required to follow the rules and regulations of that setting (which include maintaining academic progress and attendance) or may be referred back to the Superintendent for a subsequent hearing.